parkgang/trpc-iron-session/README.md

 ### Forwarding SSR Cookies

-If you are logged in through SSR, you may want to quickly display user information in the header.
+If you are logged in through `SSR` , you may want to quickly display user information in the `<Header />` .

 To do this, you need to pass cookies to tRPC during SSR.